GitHub Copilot vs Pieces: Which is Better in 2026?

 Choose Pieces if you need:

-- ✓ Building a personal or team library of reusable code components
+- ✓ Building personal or team code knowledge bases

 Switching Between Them